Skip to content

 This alias will be visible in the scoring together with how much of the labs you've completed.

-If you choose an alias that makes you identifiable (username, matrix number, real name), then you have agreed to being identified, from a data protection viewpoint.
+If you choose an alias that makes you identifiable (username, student book number, real name), then you have agreed to being identified, from a data protection viewpoint.

 Complete